Suite 1300

 Every Endodontic Case Documented Right.
 Billed Right.
 Paid Faster.

-AI-enabled revenue cycle management for endodontic practices — ensuring accurate tooth-type specific CDT coding, complete radiographic documentation, retreatment authorization, and maximum reimbursement on every root canal, surgical, and pulp therapy procedure.
+AI-enabled revenue cycle management for endodontic practices ensuring CDT coding, documentation, authorizations, and reimbursement on root canal and surgical procedures.

 ~8,000